 This will allow for faster signups for your participants (so they won't have to fill in these areas if they don't want to).

 Choose a default color that captains/leaders can adjust.

 Allow Facebook Comments

 Edit Donate Button Label

-Give different wording to the buttons prompting donors to donate on the Cause or a Team page.
+Give different wording to the buttons prompting donors to donate on the public page or a Team page.

-Customize the phrasing you want coming from all of the social sharing buttons.
+Customize the phrasing coming from the social media sharing buttons.

 If you leave these blank, they will follow our formats asking people to support the team name.

-Once this is done, you'll be directed to the settings page for this specific Cause.
+Once this is done, you'll be directed to the settings page for this specific crowdfunding campaign.
 This page allows you to manage teams, individual pages, invite new teams, invite groups, change default images, and more.